pmartins22/Project-Java_BlackJack/README.md

 ![img_1.png](readme_images/img_1.png)

-Its your turn, click on Continue to take as many cards as you want.
+It’s your turn!
+Click Continue to draw as many cards as you want.
-Be carafull not to have more than 21 as total, or you will lose.
+Be careful not to exceed 21, or you will lose.

 ![img_2.png](readme_images/img_2.png)

-Whenever you feel ready to stop, click Stop to pass the turn to the machine.
+When you feel ready to stop, click Stop to pass the turn to the machine.
-The buttons will block and the machine will start taking cards.
+The buttons will be disabled, and the machine will start drawing cards.

 ![img_3.png](readme_images/img_3.png)

-The machine stop taking cards as soon as its total is bigger than 17.
+The machine stops drawing cards once its total reaches 17 or higher.
-If it have more thans 21 as total it loses, if not, the game calculates who have the total closer to 21 and shows the winner.
-If both have the same the result is a draw.
+If it exceeds 21, it loses.
+Otherwise, the game determines the winner based on the total closest to 21.
+If both totals are the same, the game ends in a draw.

 ![img_4.png](readme_images/img_4.png)

-When the game is over it reset to initial configuration, ready for another game.
+When the game is over, it resets to the initial configuration, ready for a new round.

 ![img_1.png](readme_images/img_1.png)